-My paintings are in private collections across the UK, France and Sweden, probably elsewhere in the world.
+My paintings are in private collections across the UK, France, Sweden, Australia and who knows where else in the world!

 Paintings of landscape and nature, both wild and cultivated. using oils. wax-oil pastels and watercolour.
 Occasionally I work on original limited edition collagraph printmaking projects in modest print runs.

 Archival quality signed Giclée prints (mounted and/or framed) from selected images.
 Modest print runs.